Nuovalo/website/_posts/2020-10-17-brookings_retirement_tontines.md

   - Publication
 tags:
   - tontines

+header:
+  teaser: /assets/images/thumb/brooking-retirement-tontines-nuovalo.png

 classes: wide
 ---

-The work of Richard Fullmer and our sister company, [Nuova Lontevità Research](https://www.nuovalongevita.com), is referenced in this thoughtful policy brief published by the Brookings Institution titled [Retirement Tontines: A New Way to Finance Retirement Income](https://www.brookings.edu/wp-content/uploads/2020/10/Retirement-Security-Project-Tontines-Policy-Brief-Oct-2020.pdf).
+The work of Richard Fullmer and our sister company, [Nuova Longevità Research](https://www.nuovalongevita.com), is referenced in this thoughtful policy brief published by the Brookings Institution titled [Retirement Tontines: A New Way to Finance Retirement Income](https://www.brookings.edu/wp-content/uploads/2020/10/Retirement-Security-Project-Tontines-Policy-Brief-Oct-2020.pdf).

 ### Insightful quotes: